smarter-project/smarter-device-manager/README.md

 ## Using helm

-A helm chart that install smarter-device-manager configurad for SMARTER is available at chart directory
+A helm chart that install smarter-device-manager configured for SMARTER is available at chart directory
 ```
 helm install smarter-device-manager chart
 ```